5 Ways to Overcome Fear When Making a Big Decision

 4- Replace the Fear with God’s truth

-For this we have to listen for God’s truth.
+For this, we have to listen to God’s truth.

 He does not want us to live in fear.